KnowledgeCaptureAndDiscovery/somef/README.md

 git clone https://github.com/KnowledgeCaptureAndDiscovery/somef.git
 ```

-Install somef (note that you should be in the folder that you just cloned)
+Install somef (you should be in the folder that you just cloned).
+Note that for Python 3.7 and 3.8 the module Cython should be installed in advanced (through the command: `pip install Cython`).

 ```
 cd somef